PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

 ## Boltac brings Relan back with a magic potion ##

+# And a bunch of confused wolves #

+And a bunch of confused wolves, wondered why they had been spending so much time underground.
+So they followed smell of fresh air out of the depths, snarled at each other, divided up into reasonably-sized packs once again and headed out to cause no end of trouble and woe for the deer of the thick, heavily-misted forests of Robrecht.
+The deer had grown fat and slow and plentiful in the wolves hiatus, but now they were in for a shock.
+The slow would be eaten.
+The fast would grow faster and so, everything would return to the way it should be.

 # Revisting the Troll #

 Melted into slag and the mace is there.
 Boltac picks up the mace and it doesn't pin him to the floor.